 After donning your bat-catchin’ suit, wait for your bat to land somewhere.
 It will likely hang high on your curtains or in another secluded location off the ground.
 Always wait until a bat is stationary before trying to catch it: grabbing one mid-flight is likely to injure it, and may lead to a retaliatory bite.
 First, try offering it a perch to hang from by resting the handle of a broom against wherever it’s hanging.
 The bat may climb aboard and be ready for a ride outdoors.
 In this case, slowly carry the broom outside or simply stick the bat-laden handle out an open window.

-If this trick doesn’t work, approach closer and quickly—but gently—put your plastic container over the bat.
+If this trick doesn’t work, you’ll have to consider trapping the bat in a more hands-on fashion.
+Move closer and quickly—but gently—put your plastic container over the animal.
 Carefully slide the piece of cardboard over the container’s opening to trap the bat inside, then bring it outdoors.
 If you don’t have a plastic container, a cloth can also work: grab a bedsheet or a large scarf and cover the sedentary bat with it, then gently bundle it up and transport it outside.
 Try not to use a towel for this, as bats’ tiny claws can get caught in the fabric’s loops.

 Once outdoors, release the bat onto a tree or another vertical surface where it can hang out upside down until it decides to fly away.
 Unlike birds, bats cannot take flight from a standing position on the ground.
 Offer them a high perch instead and watch until they fly away into the night.